Insurance Support & Security

 What about the small things?

 4×4 rental is an expensive operation from a company point of view.
-The Land Rover Defenders cost anything from 260k to 400k.
 The equipment supplied is an additional 120k per vehicle.
 Most of the time it is the equipment that disappears.
 I expect my clients to look after the vehicle and the equipment as if it is their own.
 I am aware that a cup and blanket will disappear from time to time.
 I know how it goes while you are out on your adventure.
 There is a sighting of lions just outside your camp while you are having breakfast.
 You pack up in a hurry and forget the pot that you left in the kitchen last night.
 It happens !
 These small items we replace at our own cost.
 If the vehicle is returned and we notice at the hand back inspection that there is a substantial amount of items missing ( more than R 1500 worth of items ) we will keep you liable for replacement.
 The larger items such as the roof top tents are covered by insurance if they were not abused ( see operating manual of equipment for correct use).

 Windscreen and Tyres